btcpayserver/btcpayserver-doc/docs/Deployment/webdeployment.md

 # Introduction to Web Deployments.

-We will take you through possible `Web Deployments` on this page.
-We will keep updating the list as more providers offer BTCPay server as a service.
+We will take you through possible `Web Deployments` on this page and update the list as more providers offer BTCPay Server as a service.
+But what is a `Web deployment`?
+In short, a third-party hosted environment.

+What do they do?
+They offer you the user, storage space, and compute power.
+And in particular, for this page, they offer hosted Bitcoin nodes.

+Now you don't have to buy, host and maintain your own hardware.
+The service provider takes care of this.
+This comes with the risk factor of trusting someone to host your bitcoin node and BTCPay Server on top of that.
+Every hoster comes with its own pros and cons.
+One might be cheaper, and the other maybe has better support levels.
+However, we will guide you through the ones we've listed and offer BTCPay Server solutions.

-Below you will find a short introduction to each service and a detailed guide.
+Below you will find a short introduction to each service and a detailed guide on each of them.

 ## Known web deployments.